hyperledger-solang/solang/README.md

 * Cross-contract calls
 * Events with indexed fields

-That being said, maintenance on the Substrate target was resumed and we are working on fixing these issues.
+Maintenance on the Substrate target has now resumed and we are working on fixing these issues.

-### Bulding
+### Building
 Run:

 ```bash